marstr/guid/README.md

 this file.

 # Release Notes 0.2.*
+## 0.2.2
+- Randomly generated bits now use the crypto/rand library to ensure safer randomly generated GUIDs.
+- For version 1 GUIDs, when a MAC is unfound, a random hardware address is used.
+The random MAC conforms to the MAC spec, which sets a bit when the address is unknown.
+- Bug fixes.
 ## 0.2.1
 Added an implementation of RFC4122 version1 UUID generation.
 It is now a supported CreationStrategy.
 ## 0.2.0
 A few name changes were made, as well as setting up some mechanisms to more easily add GUID generators in the future.